bobgilmore/bobgilmore.github.io/_posts/2014-12-05-factorygirl-after_initialize.md

 Solution
 ------
-Turns out that you can [customize a Factory's constructor](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md#custom-construction) to pass certain (or all) parameters to a particular factory.
+You can [customize a Factory's constructor](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md#custom-construction) to pass certain (or all) parameters to a particular factory.
 I had the best luck using the big hammer of

     initialize_with { new(attributes) }